OpenMS/pyopenms-docs/docs/source/installation.rst

 Source (advanced users)
 -----------------------

-To install :term:`pyOpenMS` from :index:`source`, you will first have to compile OpenMS successfully on your platform of choice and then follow the `building from source <build_from_source.html>`_ instructions.
+To install pyOpenMS from :index:`source`, you will first have to compile OpenMS successfully on your platform of choice and then follow the `building from source <build_from_source.html>`_ instructions.
 Note that this may be non-trivial and *is not recommended* for most users.